swat-ds/language-and-identity/_posts/articles/2017-05-03-episode-3-moving-forward-beyond-the-bounds-of-race.md

 #### Questions to Keep in Mind

-> How do we move from away mestizaje, colorblindness, and “post-racial” theory?
+> How do we move from away mestizaje, colorblindness, and 'post-racial' theory?
 How does the study of transnational Blackness move us forward?

 > How does recognizing intersectionality move us forward beyond the fixed boundaries of racial identity?
-How do we visibilize afrolatinidad as an experience?
+How do we visibilize _afrolatinidad_ as an experience?

 #### Places to See